rockettheme/docs/Docs/wordpress/plugins/roksprocket/mosaic_mode.md

 ![][mosaic1]

 :   1. **Title** This is the title of your widget.
-[16%, 08%]
+[16%, 10%, se]
     2. **Filtered Article List Options** Gives you access to item-specific settings for the articles title, description, image, and link.
-[53%, 50%]
+[53%, 55%, nw]
     3. **Layout Type** This is where you will select the Layout Mode you wish to use for your RokSprocket widget.
-[47%, 85%]
+[47%, 80%, nw]
     4. **Content Filter Rules** Sets the content filter rules for the widget.
-[56%, 78%]
+[56%, 80%, sw]

 1. The **Title** field gives you the ability to set a title for the widget itself.
 Every widget has to have a title, though you can opt to hide it from public view for a cleaner, more template integrated look.
 The **Position** field right below it gives you the ability to set the position within the template's layout the widget should appear in.